3 Strikes (film): Box office

 The film opened at #12 at the North American box office making $3,684,704 USD in its opening weekend.

 Critical response

-The film received overwhelmingly negative reviews.
-On review aggregator website Rotten Tomatoes, with 29 reviews, the film has a rare approval rating of 0%meaning no favorable reviews whatsoeverreceiving an average rating of 2.31/10 and the consensus that it "lacks direction and its low-brow humor isn't even that funny".
-Metacritic rated it 11/100 based on 16 reviews, indicating "Overwhelming dislike".
 Joe Leydon of Variety called it "exuberantly rude and crude, but generally more frantic than genuinely funny".

 Soundtrack

 A soundtrack containing hip hop music was released on February 22, 2000 by Priority Records.
 It peaked at the 190th position on the Billboard 200 and number 52 on the Top R&B/Hip-Hop Albums.
 The film's score was composed by Stewart Copeland.